ThatQuiz Test Library Take this test now

 C) The interface between two adjacent grains in a metal

-D) A type of crystal defect
+D) A specific type of metal alloy

 • 19.
 What is the term for the measure of a material's resistance to fracture when a crack is present?